Cyclone Seroja update

 Our COVID-19 Management Plan is in place to ensure staffing levels across the business continue to support critical activities during any period of prolonged disruption.

 Our focus is the safety of our employees and the community we service.
-We’re also doing our part to help prevent the spread of the COVID-19 virus.
+We’re also doing our part to help prevent the spread of COVID-19.

-Seeing our crew vehicles or meter readers on your street or in your area isn’t cause for alarm – we’re simply conducting work which is part of our teams’ normal workload, to make sure you have a safe and reliable power supply.
+Please be aware that you may see our crew, vehicles or meter readers on your street or in your area– we’re simply conducting work that is part of our teams’ normal workload, to make sure you have a safe and reliable power supply.

-Under ordinary circumstances, planned outages cause minimal impact to the day-to-day lives of homes and businesses, and our customers are advised in advance of when and where an outage may affect them.
+Planned outages cause minimal impact to the day-to-day lives of homes and businesses, and we advise our customers in advance of when and where an outage may affect them.

-However, at this point our COVID-19 response, anyone who is notified of a planned outage should expect that outage to go ahead – and, if a cancellation does occur for whatever reason, we will be notifying customers of the change.
+If you’ve been notified of a planned outage you should expect that outage to go ahead – and, if a cancellation does occur for whatever reason, we will be notifying customers of the change.

-Some of the work we do has a commercial focus and during this COVID-19 crisis it is important that businesses are given a level of certainty of connection and supply to allow them to continue to employ staff and operate.
+Some of the work we do has a commercial focus and during COVID-19, it is important that businesses are given a level of certainty of connection and supply to allow them to continue to employ staff and operate.

 If you have concerns about food storage, we encourage you to check your seals on your fridge and freezer are in good condition and reduce the number of times you open them.
 If you have an esky available, it is a good idea to place highly perishable foods in them and pack it with ice.